befriendabacterium/communityinvasion/README.md

 ### X. Sensitivity analysis

-  * **scripts**: `X_sensitivityanalysis.R` - This script runs a sensitivity analysis to check how robust the results of the SEM model comparison are to changes in the data below the strict detection limit of the luminescence assay for measuring invasion success.
+  * **scripts**: `X_sensitivityanalysis` - This script runs a sensitivity analysis to check how robust the results of the SEM model comparison are to changes in the data below the strict detection limit of the luminescence assay for measuring invasion success.
 Basically, it just randomises the values below the detection limit for each invader within the range of possible values and re-runs the SEMs and model comparison 999 times, checking how often the result (i.e. best fitting model) changes.

   * **inputs**:
     * Experimental data - See `data_prepper.R` (this script is sourced to pull in and format all input data, so inputs are same)